Prunus geniculata: Description

-This plant is a low, rounded shrub with a gnarled trunk emerging from the sand and branching densely to form a mound up to two meters tall.
-The zig-zagging, angled, sharp-tipped branches are sometimes buried in sand and emerge covered in lichens.
-The gray bark cracks, revealing new reddish brown bark beneath.
-The alternately arranged leaves have smooth blades 1 to 3 centimeters long with wavy or toothed edges.
+This plant is a low, rounded shrub with a gnarled trunk emerging from the sand and branching densely.
+It grows up to 2 m tall.
+The zig-zagging, angled, sharp-tipped branches are sometimes covered in lichens.
+The bark is reddish-brown, greying and cracking with age, with reddish inner bark.
+The alternately arranged leaves have smooth blades 1 to 3 cm long with wavy or toothed edges.

 Blooming occurs before the leaves appear.
 The flowers are usually solitary.
-They have five red sepals and five white petals a few millimeters long.
-There are many stamens at the center, each with a yellow anther.
+They have red sepals and five white petals a few millimeters long.
+There are many stamens at the center, with yellow anthers.
 The species is andromonoecious, with individuals bearing both bisexual and male-only flowers.
-The fruit is a bitter-tasting, egg-shaped drupe up to 2.5 centimeters long.
+The fruit is a bitter-tasting, egg-shaped drupe up to 2.5 cm long.
 The drupe is reddish purple in color.

-The plant may be solitary or it may grow colonially.
+The plant may be solitary or may grow colonially.
 Little is known about the plant's life history.